18F/handbook/pages/general-information-and-resources/employee-resources-policies/work-schedules.md

 ---
 title: Work schedules
-tags:
-  - work hours
-  - schedule
-  - AWS
+keywords: work hours, schedule, AWS
 ---
 Each of us has a work schedule: the hours that GSA expects us to be working.
 This page provides an overview of work schedule terminology and schedule types.
 The [work schedule overview chart](https://docs.google.com/spreadsheets/d/1isA9L0-ykDIgqCXIRZOdxCL00Jx8jKF4EsFlkMJ_jzY/edit#gid=0) also provides a high level, visual comparison.